BrodeyH/OtakuSync/README.md

 ## 📂 JSON Upload Instructions

 Go to https://trakt.tv/settings/data
-Select Import Data then json
+Select Import Data then json.
-Upload `trakt-import.json`
+Upload `trakt-import.json`.
-Your anime titles will appear in your watched history with ratings and timestamps.
+Your anime titles will then appear in your watched history with ratings and timestamps.

 ---